 Although the Company purchases merchandise from approximately 1,500 suppliers, most of its merchandise is purchased from approximately 100 primary vendors.
 In fiscal 2008, purchases from the Company's largest vendor accounted for approximately 4% of the Company's total purchases.
 No other vendor accounted for more than 3% of total purchases.
 The Company is not dependent on its largest vendor or any other vendor for merchandise purchases, and the loss of any single vendor or group of vendors would not have a material adverse effect on the Company's operating results or financial condition.
 A substantial portion of the Company's merchandise is sold under its private labels and is produced by various vendors in accordance with the Company's strict specifications.
 The Company purchases most of its merchandise from domestic importers and vendors, which typically minimizes the time necessary to purchase and obtain shipments in order to enable the Company to react to merchandise trends in a more timely fashion.
-Although a significant portion of the Company's merchandise is manufactured overseas, principally in the Far East, the Company does not expect that any economic, political or social unrest in any one geographic region would have a material adverse effect on the Company's ability to obtain adequate supplies of merchandise.
-However, the Company can give no assurance that any changes or disruptions in its merchandise supply chain would not materially and adversely affect the Company.
-See "Risk Factors - Risks Relating To Our Business - Changes or other disruptions in the Company's merchandise supply chain, including those affecting the importation of goods from the foreign markets that supply a significant amount of the Company's merchandise, could materially and adversely affect the Company's costs and results of operations."
+Although a significant portion of the Company's ability to obtain adequate supplies of merchandise.
+However, the Company can give no assurance that any changes or disruptions in its merchandise supply chain, including those affecting the importation of goods from the foreign markets that supply a significant amount of the Company's merchandise, could materially and adversely affect the Company's costs and results of operations."